-Decluttering is one of the most important pre-move tasks.
-Even clean and tidy houses get disorganized during the move preparations and, the truth is that a lot of your items don’t need to be moved to the new home at all.
-Getting rid of the unnecessary household items is the first step towards well-organized living space.
-Decluttering before the moving day will help you save not only money, but also time and energy.
-Reduced moving load is more manageable and you will pay less for the transportation.
-Be aware that moving all you have will cost you a lot.
+Decluttering is one of the essential pre-move tasks.
+Even clean and tidy houses get disorganized during the moving preparations, and the truth is that a lot of your items don’t need to be moved to the new home at all.
+Getting rid of the unnecessary household items is the first step towards having a well-organized living space.

-Guidelines for decluttering your home before the moving day
+Guidelines to purging your home before moving day

 Before you even start packing, get rid of unused and unnecessary items.
-It is especially convenient if you are downsizing, moving to a smaller home.
-Remember that moving to a new house/apartment means fresh start and overloaded living space may cause some kind of discomfort and stress.
+It is especially convenient if you are downsizing and moving to a smaller home.
+Remember that moving to a new house means starting afresh.
+Cluttered living space may cause some kind of discomfort and stress.

-– Consider decluttering a few weeks before the moving day, so that you can decide with no pressure what you will move to the new home and what will be left out.
+– Consider decluttering a few weeks before moving day, so that you can decide with no pressure on what to move to a new home and what to leave behind.

-– Have a clear vision of how your new home will look like.
-If your future lifestyle will be a bit different, start introducing the change by leaving out items you won’t be using at all.
+– Have a clear vision of what your new home will look like.
+If your future lifestyle is a bit different, start introducing the change by leaving out items you won’t be using at all.
 There’s no need to fill an empty space immediately.

 – Make sure to keep items that serve a purpose and make you happy.
 Minimize your possessions to ensure smooth packing and unpacking.